anujjohri/Decision-tree-in-Python/README.md

 # Decision-tree-in-Python

-This is Car evaluation dataset in which we are evaluating the model based on various parameters
+This is Car evaluation dataset in which we are evaluating the car model based on various parameters